 The FindMeSAR software does not retain your location data and does not share your location data with anyone.

 Reminder: In the USA any wireless carrier that handles a call to 911 is required to make reasonably good coordinates for the caller available to the 911 dispatcher within 30 seconds.
-There are large exemptions to that requirement.
-But when that technology works or when the caller can tell the dispatcher their address or otherwise sufficiently describe their location, then FindMeSAR is not needed.
-Instead, FindMeSAR is intended to be a backup option for when other location methods fail.
+Often times this technology works fine.
+And often times a wireless caller to 911 can provide a street address or otherwise sufficiently describe their location.
+FindMeSAR is intended to be a backup option for when other location methods fail.

 Voice and data at the same time

 This part discusses whether a cell phone caller can talk to 911 and run FindMeSAR at the same time.
 In other words, can the caller do voice and data at the same time?
 There are several possibilities depending on the circumstances.